-Paul Clement of Kirkland & Ellis, a seasoned Supreme Court advocate representing three companies involved in the litigation, argued that because section 7 of the NLRA makes no reference to arbitration specifically, it cannot be used as the basis for invalidating mandatory individual arbitration provisions.
+Paul Clement of Kirkland & Ellis, a seasoned Supreme Court advocate representing three companies involved in the litigation, argued that NLRA makes no reference to arbitration specifically, meaning it cannot be used as the basis for invalidating mandatory individual arbitration provisions.

-Justice Ruth Bader Ginsburg shared Breyer’s concerns, arguing the NLRA fundamentally recognizes that no freedom of contract exists where mechanisms for dispute resolution are severely restricted.
-In effect, Ginsburg said, employees have no choice but to sign contracts depriving them of rights to organize for mutual improvement, since employers simply would not hire them otherwise.
+Justice Ruth Bader Ginsburg shared Breyer’s concerns, arguing the NLRA recognized that robust dispute resolution mechanisms are essential for fair contracts.
+Ginsburg said employees often have no choice but to sign contracts requiring individual arbitration, since employers simply would not hire them otherwise.
 She compared such contracts to so-called “yellow dog” contracts, which prohibited workers from joining unions as a condition of employment.

 Principal Deputy Solicitor General Jeffrey Wall, arguing for the administration, echoed Clement’s argument, telling the justices that the FAA unambiguously requires enforcement of mandatory arbitration provisions, while the NLRA is rather imprecise on the matter.
 Therefore the FAA must prevail, he said, since a clear command cannot yield to a vague command as a matter of statutory interpretation.

 Clement and Wall further argued that mandatory individual arbitration provisions only prevent workers from cooperating as a formal matter.
 Though a contract may forbid class actions, they do not forbid multiple employees from sharing information and strategizing with the same lawyer, who would then represent each of them in their individual arbitrations.
 Justice Elena Kagan quickly countered that a right cannot be curtailed just because alternatives are available.
 She said, for example, leafleting cannot be prohibited just because a leafleteer could write an opinion editorial in a local newspaper instead.